AlexYouXin/PnPNet/README.md

 3. `python train.py`

 # Acknowledgements
 Part of codes are borrowed from other open-source github projects.
-Thanks for the codes from [MedNeXt](https://github.com/MIC-DKFZ/MedNeXt), [nnUNet](https://github.com/MIC-DKFZ/nnUNet) and [TransUNet](https://github.com/Beckschen/TransUNet).
+Thanks for the codes from [MedNeXt](https://github.com/MIC-DKFZ/MedNeXt), [nnUNet](https://github.com/MIC-DKFZ/nnUNet), [Swin UNETR](https://github.com/Project-MONAI/research-contributions) and [TransUNet](https://github.com/Beckschen/TransUNet).

 # Citation
 If you use our code or models in your work or find it is helpful, please cite the corresponding paper: